anushaporeddy030697/student_internship_management/README.md

 03/01/23-- As discussed with client, We are working on the search functionality with different combinations

+03/03/23-- We have partially completed the search functionality, working on gathering things on internet required for the completion of search functionality

 </a></p>

 ** Manikanta Arumilli **